joshuk/joshee-jekyll/_work/josh.ee.md

 Though after a bit of research I realised that I'd not only have to set up a back end for these libraries to query, but _then_ actually write an API handler to get the information and display it.
 This sounded like entirely too much work.

 Not only that, but I'd recently developed a strange obsession with making my sites as lightweight as possible.
 Importing a [20-40kb](https://gist.github.com/Restuta/cda69e50a853aa64912d) JS library (and subsequently forcing people to have JS turned on) for a site that had nearly no interaction or moving parts didn't really make sense in this regard.
 Maybe next time.

+I finally landed on using a static site generator, since it didn't require me to set up a back end and spat out regular HTML files (which meant I could also host it for free 🤑).
+I forget how exactly I stumbled on static site generators, most likely through a post/comment on the [webdev subreddit]().
+I also don't remember why I chose to use [Jekyll](https://jekyllrb.com/) over others, not that it really matters in this case.

+<h4>Actually building it</h4>

 Instead, I chose to go in the complete opposite direction and use no Javascript and CSS libraries (which, to be fair, wasn't a huge undertaking due to how I planned for the site to look).